-PARTNERSHIP FOR AN ENDANGERED PARADISE Basking in the sunshine on the igneous black rock, the iguanas - both terrestrial and marine varieties - look more like fairytale dragons.
+PARTNERSHIP FOR AN ENDANGERED PARADISE

+Basking in the sunshine on the igneous black rock, the iguanas - both terrestrial and marine varieties - look more like fairy-tale dragons.
 The flamingos and turtles enjoy the warmth on land.
-In the glittering, turquoise-green coves, squadrons of manta rays patrol the shallows while sea lions cavort in the cool waters of the Humboldt Current.
+In the glittering, turquoisegreen coves, squadrons of manta rays patrol the shallows while sea lions cavort in the cool waters of the Humboldt Current.
 Hammerheads circle at lower depths.
-The Galapagos Islands, 1000 kilometres from the South American mainland, are one of the last natural paradises on earth.
+The Galapagos Islands, 1,000 kilometres from the South American mainland, are one of the last natural paradises on earth.
 Forty percent of the fauna living in the archipelago can only be found here.
 The budding British naturalist Charles Darwin visited the Galapagos Islands in September 1835 in the course of an expedition.
 He found a unique plant and animal ecosystem that differed from one island to the next, and included the finches that now bear his name.
 The observations he made here formed the essence of his lifework, "The Origin of Species", which was published in 1859 and has since been the basis of the modern theory of evolution.
 Unfortunately, this renowned laboratory of evolution is now under serious threat.
-The archipelago, declared part of mankind's world heritage by UNESCO in 1978, was placed on the UN's Red List in 2007 because it is in grave danger of disappearing forever.
-Animals imported from outside, such as goats and rats, are jeopardising the indigenous species, with wild goats stripping entire islands of their vegetation.
-Sharks are hunted down by unscrupulous fishermen, "finned" and thrown back into the sea, where they die a miserable death.
-On top of this come a growing population and a steady increase in tourism.
+The archipelago, declared part of mankind's world heritage by UNESCO in 1978, is in constant danger from animals and plants introduced due to human activity.
+These jeopardize the unique Galapagos ecosystem by altering habitats and competing with the native wildlife.
+Pressure also comes from expanding tourism and development.

+Despite efforts, sharks continue to be hunted for their fins and thrown back into the sea, where they die a slow death.
 The Charles Darwin Foundation (CDF), established in 1959, is conducting a brave campaign to keep the sensitive ecosystem alive.
-As part of an international network and liaising closely with the Ecuadorian government, the Foundation and its approximately 100 employees are dedicated to scientific research and the protection of the islands' fauna and flora.
+As part of an international network, and in close partnership with the Ecuadorian government, CDF is dedicated to providing knowledge and assistance through scientific research and complementary action for the protection of the islands' fauna and flora.
 However, in order to sustain its work, the CDF is largely dependent on donations.
 For years now, IWC has been committed to the principle of sustainability.
-The Schaffhausen-based company donates a considerable sum to help the charitable organisation in its work.
+The Schaffhausen-based company donates a considerable sum to ensure that CDF can continue its important work.
 The involvement of IWC Schaffhausen in the exploration and protection of the fragile underwater world has a long tradition: indeed, the company's connection with scuba diving goes back to the 1960s.
 It was the sport's growing popularity that prompted IWC to launch the first Aquatimer in 1967.
 It was pressure-resistant to 20 bar and equipped with an internal rotating bezel that showed dive time.
 In 1982 came the first diver's watch made of titanium: pressure-resistant to 200 bar, with an external rotating bezel, the Ocean 2000 created a furore.
-Top: The spotted eagle ray is on the Red List of Threatened Species Left: The first Aquatimer, 1967